wonderingmark123/bsePopbin/Python/README_utils.md

 data_ori: 2-D array, in the same form with all_rb_1 or all_wind_1, and could be part of them.
 beaming: float, beaming factor.

 Number_mass: int, the length of the array related to mass.

 Number_orb: int, the length of the array related to orbit.

-my_title: string, title of this figure
+my_title: string, title of this figure.

 Limit_cri: number, the minimum distribution for showing in the plot.
 For example, if Limit_cri=1000 and the maximum distribution is 1. then the plot will not display distribution less than 1/1000.

 ### Returns